mgechev/angular-performance-checklist/README.md

 # Contributing

 In case you notice something missing, incomplete or incorrect, a pull request will be greatly appreciated.
-For discussion of practices which are not included in the document please [open an issue](https://github.com/mgechev/angular2-performance-checklist/issues).
+For discussion of practices that are not included in the document please [open an issue](https://github.com/mgechev/angular2-performance-checklist/issues).

 # License